norsys/rothenberg/README.md

 Moreover, if you encounter a problem during a `make` command execution, reexecute it with `make <YOUR TARGET HERE> WITH_DEBUG=yes`, and add the output to your issue.

 ## Contributing

-### About testing

-There are some `make` targets to test `Rothenberg`, especially install and update of bundle and application.
-To run them, just do `make tests`.
-Please, do not omit to update tests before implemeting new feature or doing a bug fix.
-To update tests, just update the content of the `references` directory.

 ### About workflow